Morsiano

-Morsiano is a hamlet administratively a frazione of Villa Minozzo in the province of Reggio Emilia.
+Morsiano is a hamlet (administratively a frazione) of Villa Minozzo in the province of Reggio Emilia.
 Located in the tuscany-emilia apennines near the Mount Cusna slopes.
 It is about 720 m above sea level.

 Overview

-Morsiano has a population of 134 residents all year long (only the town not he entire frazione).
-Besides Morsiano there are other little villages which make up its frazione; the main ones are: Case Rossi, Monte Bore, Strinati, and Costalta.
+The town of Morsiano has a population of 134 residents all year long.
+Besides Morsiano there are other little villages which make up its frazione; the main ones are: Case Rossi, Monte Bore, Strinati, Costalta and La Costa.

 History

 The hamlet is first mentioned in 1302 as being a part of the medieval comune of Toano.
 A census of the 18th century estimated the population to be 395.

 A little Marian niche dedicated to Our Lady dating back to the 1858 can be seen in the eastern part of this village.